 IN SUMMARY: MAKE A LIST AND CHECK IT TWICE!

 Going through all these steps takes time and effort, but you’ll greatly increase your chances of hiring a good electrician.
 Plus, your effort will be a sign to your electrician that you’re on top of your game.
 That you mean business.
-He’ll most likely conclude that because you’ve gone the extra mile to find a quality electrician, you’ll expect quality work.
+He’ll most likely conclude that because you’ve gone the extra mile to find an electrician, you’ll expect quality work.